nikkijuk/camunda-playground/README.md

 From my standpoint it look like Camunda as company and Camunda BPM have some strong points

-- Rooted on experiences from consuling service, codebase already tested
+- Rooted on experiences from consulting service, codebase already tested
-- Current offer fullfills standards of OMG namely BPMN, DMN & CMMN
+- Current offer fulfills standards of OMG, namely BPMN, DMN & CMMN
-- Event based microservices use cases are covered by Camunda BPM (mature) and soon performance optimized witb Zeebe (bleeding edge)
+- Event based microservices use cases are covered by Camunda BPM (mature) and soon performance optimized with Zeebe (bleeding edge)

 ## BPM features